-Select or tap the TextHelp icon to turn on the translation for the question or statement in the default Language which is course specific.

-- The speaker icon turns pink color. - The page border, to the right of the sidebar turns red color.
+Click or tap the TextHelp icon to turn on the translation for the question or statement in the default Language which is course specific.
+The speaker icon turns pink.
+The page border, to the right of the sidebar turns red.

 With the translation on, the pink speaker icon appears on the pointer inside the red border.
-Translated text is displayed to the top left of region marked with red colored border.
+Translated text is displayed to the top left of region marked with red border.